Ant-Man and the Wasp: Plot

 Opening a stable version of the tunnel, Pym, Hope, and Lang are able to contact Janet, who gives them a precise location to find her but warns that they only have two hours before the unstable nature of the Quantum Realm separates them for a century.
 Using a truth serum, Burch learns the trio's location from Lang's business partners Luis, Dave, and Kurt, and informs a contact at the FBI.
 Luis warns Lang, who rushes home before Woo can see that he is violating his house arrest.
 Pym and Hope are arrested by the FBI, allowing Ava to take the lab.

 Lang is soon able to help Pym and Hope escape custody, and they find the lab.
-Lang and Hope distract Ava while Pym enters the Quantum Realm to retrieve Janet, whom he finds alive.
+Lang and Hope distract Ava while Pym enters the Quantum Realm to retrieve Janet, who he finds alive.
 Meanwhile, Lang and Hope are confronted by Burch and his men, and following a lengthy chase across San Francisco, Ava regains control of the lab, allowing her to begin taking Janet's energy by force.
 Luis, Dave, and Kurt incapacitate Burch and his men so that Lang and Hope can stop Ava.
 Pym and Janet return safely from the Quantum Realm, and Janet voluntarily gives some of her energy to Ava to temporarily stabilize her.
 Lang returns home once again, in time for a now-suspicious Woo to release him at the end of his house arrest.
-Ava and Foster go into hiding.
+Ava and Foster go into hiding while Burch and his men are arrested and confess due to being injected with Burch's truth serum.

 In a mid-credits scene, Pym, Hope, and Janet send Lang into the Quantum Realm to harvest quantum energy in a plan to help Ava remain stable.
 Before they can retrieve Lang, the other three turn to dust.